yellobyte/ESP32-DevBoards-Getting-Started/boards/YD-ESP32-S3(VCC-GND.COM)/Readme.md

 ![](doc/YD-ESP32-S3_DevBoard2.jpg)

 **Important:**
 The USB2 socket is connected directly to the ESP32-S3 chip.
-Therefore when resetting the board a to USB2 connected PC/Laptop will temporarily lose connection (the associated COM port will disappear for a second or two).
+Therefore when resetting the board a PC/Laptop connected to USB2 might temporarily lose connection (the associated COM port can disappear for a second or two).
 This might confuse some terminal programs.

 With both USB ports connected simultaneously you will see 2 COM ports and a usb device "USB JTAG/serial debug unit".